icgw/FCA-Map/README.md

 ## Background

-FCA is based on mathematical order theory.
+Formal concept analysis is based on mathematical order theory.
 (See the [book](https://www.springer.com/gp/book/9783540627715) for more details)

-The following is an example of formal concept analysis.
+The following is an example of a formal context and its derived concept lattice.

 ### Formal Context